 Old Power, New Power, Reform versus Revolution

 One of the key battles in the history of our movement was the battle over reform versus revolution.
 Should we work for change in gradual, legal ways or should we fight for deep, revolutionary change?
 This debate involves contending views of the nature of the state.
 This debate raged in the years leading up to World War 1, prior to the Bolshevik revolution in 1917.
 On one side of this debate stood the revisionists of the Second International, today known as “social democrats.”
 On the other side stood the Bolsheviks led by Lenin.
 At the time, Lenin was seen as ultra-left and marginal.
 The great revolutionary innovators have always appeared as such at first.
 It is the nature of the great revolutionary scientists — Marx, Lenin, Mao, and the Leading Light — that they were able to see beyond what others were able to see, they were able to describe what others could not.
 They did not just accept the wisdom of their day.
-Rather, they saw further than others.
+Rather, they saw farther than others.
 They went up to the mountain top and returned to the people.
 They had one foot in the world of high science and another in the world of the people.
 They were conduits from the world of science to the world of the people.
 Being a conduit, imparting revolutionary, scientific consciousness is what real mass line is.
 This is part of what it means to be a real vanguard, to lead.
 This is what it means to be a Leading Light.
 It is important to get past reformist illusions in order to make revolution.
 It is important to understand the true nature of the reactionary state.
 Understanding the state’s true nature is key to making revolution and reaching Leading Light Communism, ending all oppression.